apache/apisix-website/blog/en/blog/2024/04/30/monthly-report.md

 image: https://static.apiseven.com/uploads/2024/04/30/XvSXCOav_monthly-report-apr-en.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
+These include adding discovery k8s dump data interface, adding max req/resp body size attributes (`max_resp_body_bytes` and `max_req_body_bytes`) in the `kafka-logger` plugin, and autogenerating the admin API key if they are not configured in the configuration file.
 For detailed information, please read the monthly report.
 <!--truncate-->
 ## Introduction

 From its inception, the Apache APISIX project has embraced the ethos of open-source community collaboration, propelling it into the ranks of the most active global open-source API gateway projects.
-The proverbial wisdom of 'teamwork makes the dream work' rings true in our way and was made possible by the collective effort of our community.
+The proverbial wisdom of 'teamwork makes the dream work' rings true in our way and is made possible by the collective effort of our community.

 From 04.01 to 04.30, a total of 16 contributors made 43 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.